Saunas Boost the Immune System

 Saunas Reduce Your Risk of Pneumonia

-Regular sauna use has been shown to protect against pneumonia in a long term study of large group of middle age men in Finland.
+Regular sauna use was shown to correlate with a lower risk of pneumonia in a long term study of large group of middle age men in Finland.
 2,210 men, ages 42-61 years, were followed up after an average of 26.6 years.
 They compared groups who used a sauna less than one a week, 2-3 times a week, and more than 4 times a week.
 After adjusting for other risk factors, the group that used a sauna 2-3 times a week was 31% less likely, and the group who used a sauna more than 4 times a week was 44% less likely to be diagnosed with pneumonia (8).
-When they looked at all respiratory diseases, including COPD, asthma, and pneumonia, they found that 2-3 times per week sauna use reduced the risk by 27%, and more than 4 times a week reduced the risk of respiratory disease by 41% (9).
-Another study found that regular sauna use reduces the risk of all cause mortality (10).
+When they looked at all respiratory diseases, including COPD, asthma, and pneumonia, they found that 2-3 times per week sauna use was correlated with a 27% lower incidence and more than 4 times a week with a 41% reduced incidence of respiratory disease (9).

 High Tech Health Far Infrared Saunas